gpufit/Gpufit/docs/installation.rst

 	cd Gpufit-build
 	cmake -DCMAKE_BUILD_TYPE=RELEASE ../Gpufit
 	make

+In case, during make there is an error "unsupported GNU version! gcc versions later than X are not supported", it means that CUDA needs an older version of gcc.
+Provided that such a version is installed on the system you can choose it with the -DCMAKE_C_COMPILER option to cmake.
+For example, for CUDA 9 one should add -DCMAKE_C_COMPILER=gcc-5 in the call to cmake.

 The tests can be run for example by "make test".
 Run the performance comparison with